mebeim/aoc/2019/README.md

 such direction.

-The two wires will intersect each other, and we are asked to calculate the Manhattan distance from the origin to the closest intersection.
+The two wires will intersect each other, and we are asked to calculate the [Manhattan distance][algo-manhattan] from the origin to the closest intersection.

 First, parse the moves with [`map()`][py-builtin-map] and a simple funciton that takes a string and splits it into direction and number of steps.